mgold95/mgold95.github.io/about.md

 Hi there.

-I'm Michael Goldstien, a 21-year-old Computer Engineering senior at the University of Illinois in Urbana-Champaign.
+I'm Michael Goldstein, a 21-year-old Computer Engineering senior at the University of Illinois in Urbana-Champaign.

 I've worked on a variety of side projects in my free time and have interned with [Akuna Capital][1], a